bboonstra/idlegame/README.md

 - **Casual Gameplay**: Ideal for short breaks or when you need to step away from coding.
 - **Offline Play**: Even when you’re not actively playing, your nanobots are hard at work.
 - **IncrediSave**: Automatic saves mean you’ll never lose progress.
 It’s like magic.
+- **Terminal-Based Gameplay**: Emulates a zsh command line for an authentic CLI experience.
+- **Nanobot Management**: Create and manage nanobots with various specializations.
+- **Resource Gathering**: Mine gold, collect nano cores, and manage your economy.
+- **Defense System**: Protect your file tree from invasions.
+- **Offline Progression**: Your nanobots work even when you're not actively playing.
+- **Educational**: Learn real zsh commands while playing.
+- **Upgrades and Packages**: Expand your capabilities as you progress.

 ## How To Play